ManuelAndia/YGOProxyPrinter/README.md

 ## Build an executable for other systems
 The best option is to use Github Actions and configure a `.yaml` file in `.github/workflows/` (see `.github/workflows/build.yaml`).

+## Credits
+The icons were created by the following artists on [Flaticon](https://www.flaticon.com): alfanz, Freepik, PIXARTIST, smashingstocks, Utari Nuraeni.